highchair/artinruins-com/_property/283-279-thayer-st.md

 images:
   - url: 283-279-thayer-jh-2004-12-01.jpg
     caption: 'Numbers 283, 281, and 279 as captured in 2004.
 Businesses include Sushi Express, Tom’s Tracks, Shades Plus, and the Army Navy Store.'
+    alt: 'Two wood-frame two and one half story houses with gable roofs and dormers as well as one low cement block commercial structure and one narrow infill building.'
   - url: nava-vintage-undated.jpg
     caption: 'A period after Tom’s Tracks moved out of 281 and NAVA Vintage moved in.
 Shades Plus was in the process of closing.
 Found via Google Image search.'
   - url: thayer-techs-2017.jpg